justinmeiners/justinmeiners.github.io/README.md

 Here is a little about my background and interests:

 - I first learned to program in 2008 using Objective-C and Cocoa/NextStep.
-My favorite languages are C and Lisp.
+My favorite languages are C and Common Lisp.
-- I am a Software Engineer at [Apple](https://www.apple.com/) (I do not write about my employer's business or products).
+- I am a Software Engineer at [Apple](https://www.apple.com/) (But I do not write about my employer's products or business).
 - I have a Master's degree in math.
-I am familar with many areas at an "advanced undergrad" level, but my best subjects are Real Analysis and Topology.
+I am familar with many topics at an "advanced undergrad" level, but know must about real analysis and topology.
-- I write software in a variety of technical domains including 3D graphics, numerical methods, optimization, combinatorics, signal processing, etc.
+- I write software in fairly technical domains like 3D graphics, numerical methods, optimization, combinatorics, signal processing, etc.
 - I like 3D modeling and texturing.
-I learned from anim8or and now use Blender.
-But I am not much of an artist.
+I learned by tinkering with [anim8or](https://www.anim8or.com) and now use Blender.
+However, I am not a very good artist.
 - I enjoy reading philosophy, especially Early Modern and Ancient Greek.
 Plato is my favorite.

 ## Projects